 In Utopia, you are obviously permitted to have your own beliefs, however, non-violence has to become the accepted universal value first.

-I do certainly have my own belief, however basic it may be; I honour fellow human beings and our planet and the universe, and I like to believe that there is something greater than us, which I may describe as a God with undefined wisdom, far to comprehensive to ever to be understood by my humble intelligence. - Therefore, I believe, that that God like entity will forgive my shortcomings and will further forgive my inability to “know” or select the possible one and only right Belief.
+I do certainly have my own beliefs, however basic it may be; I honour fellow human beings and our planet and the universe, and I like to believe that there is something greater than us, which I may describe as a God with undefined wisdom, far to comprehensive to ever to be understood with my intelligence. - Therefore, I hope, a God like entity will forgive my shortcomings and will further forgive my inability to “know” the only right Belief.